faeezshaikh/SCommerce/README.md

 | Score		| A numeric value that translates into a reputation score.      |

-		Standalone mode:
+## Standalone mode:

+The following depicts the various transaction scenarios between two participants Kathy and Bob.

-Alice downloads the free SafeCommerce mobile app from the appStore (iOS or Android) She signs in with any of the popular Web Identity Providers (Google, Amazon, Facebook, Github) Once logged in, she creates a new ‘Agreement’ inside the app.
+1 ) Kathy downloads the free SafeCommerce mobile app from the appStore (iOS or Android)
+2) She signs in with any of the popular Web Identity Providers (Google, Amazon, Facebook, Github)
+3) Once logged in, she creates a new ‘Agreement’ inside the app.
-For creating a new Agreement, Alice has to enter the following details:
+4) For creating a new Agreement, Alice has to enter the following details:
-Account address (public key) of Bob (the party with which Alice is entering into an agreement) The ‘Declared Value’ (the escrow amount)
+	* Account address (public key) of Bob (the party with which Alice is entering into an agreement)
+	* The ‘Declared Value’ (the escrow amount)
-The agreement deadline date
+	* The agreement deadline date
-The funding deadline (date)
+	* The funding deadline (date)

-		SafeCommerce Plans and Loyalty Program:
+## SafeCommerce Plans and Loyalty Program:
+TBD

-Monetization
+### Monetization
+TBD
 		TREX Tokens:
 Milestones
 Lorem ipsum